mohdShahwan/tip-calculator/README.md

 - Propagating state and functions down the component tree using context.
 - Utilizing `props.children` to render dynamic content within the component.

 Feel free to explore the code and experiment with different use cases.
-The comments within the code provide explanations and insights into the implementation.

 ## Acknowledgments